What is Staking?

 Before delving into the staking process, it’s essential to shed light on the “agreement” between the validators and the blockchain.

 Different blockchains frame their rules differently.
-However, the staker must follow some standard block-creation ethics for the staker to retain the stake ownership and qualify for the network incentives.
+However, the staker must follow some standard block-creation ethics to retain stake ownership and qualify for the network incentives.

 For instance, the blockchain only expects the validator to confirm valid transactions and avoid a single transaction’s fraudulent replication.
 On the other hand, the blockchain should meet the bargain’s end by rewarding the validator for approving the valid entries.

 The validators could face the forfeiture of part or their entire stake if they indulge in activities that violate the staker-blockchain agreement.
-These are things like malicious access to the network and confirming double-spend transactions.
+This penalty mechanism is known as “slashing” and is designed to discourage malicious behavior such as confirming double-spend transactions or extended periods of downtime.

 Staking Pool